dmitry-salnikov/articles/_posts/2010-04-19-the-dancer-ecosystem.md

 <li><a href="http://git.lumberjaph.net/p5-dancer-logger-psgi.git/">Dancer::Logger::PSGI</a> by me</li>
 </ul>

-The last one is for writing directly your log message via <ah href="http://search.cpan.org/perldoc?Plack">Plack</a>.
+The last one is for writing directly your log message via <a href="http://search.cpan.org/perldoc?Plack">Plack</a>.
 You can use a middleware like <a href="http://search.cpan.org/~miyagawa/Plack-0.9932/lib/Plack/Middleware/LogDispatch.pm">P::M::LogDispatch</a> or <a href="http://search.cpan.org/~miyagawa/Plack-0.9932/lib/Plack/Middleware/Log4perl.pm">P::M::Log4perl</a> to handle logs for your application.
 Even better, if you use <a href="http://github.com/miyagawa/Plack-Middleware-ConsoleLogger">P::M::ConsoleLogger</a>, you can have logs from your Dancer application in your javascript console.

 ## Debug